 4. Team Meetings

-Everyone experiences a team meeting where uncomfortable silence is present in the air, whether in-person or on a digital call.
-But if you do team meetings in the right way, you can collect valuable feedback without employees even realizing it.
+Everyone experiences a team meeting where uncomfortable silence is present, whether in person or on a digital call.
+But if you conduct team meetings in the right way, you can collect valuable feedback without employees even realizing it.

 Opinions are like domino pieces.
-If you manage to ask one or two employees to speak their minds, another employee will have something to say as well.
+If you ask one or two employees to speak their minds, another employee will also have something to say.

-They depend on the meeting conductor and the topic and it’s better to have team meetings about topics where you’re sure the entire team agrees.
-That way, you avoid unproductive arguments and can find out options to make the team happier and more productive.
+They depend on the meeting conductor and the topic, and it’s better to have team meetings about topics on which you’re sure the entire team agrees.
+That way, you avoid unproductive arguments and can find options to make the team happier and more productive.

 5. Retention Interviews